ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 ### Evaluation

 The evaluation of the mapping methods is based on the comparison of the SSH reconstructions with the *reference* dataset.
 It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other based on Fourier wavenumber spectra.
-The evaluation notebook [`example_data_eval`](example_data_eval.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
+A notebook, that documents and illustrates the diagnostics, is available: [`understand_the_diagnostics.ipynb`](notebooks/understand_the_diagnostics.ipynb).
+The evaluation notebook [`evaluate_the_baseline`](evaluate_the_baseline.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
 The notebook also provides additional, graphical diagnostics based on RMSE and spectra.

 # 3. To get started